wp-plugins/securelogin/readme.txt

 3. Additionally you can supply colours for the login button to match your style.
 Explained on the plugin page!

 == Changelog ==

+= 1.1 =
+[added] SecureLogin logo as plugin icon
+[updated] changed description name from securelogin.nu to SecureLogin

 = 1.0 =
 * Initial version